Approx. Time Difference

 - Keep medication in its original packaging clearly labelled with your name, doctor's name, generic/brand name, and exact dosage.

-- Carry copies of original US prescriptions and carry the letter you obtained from your doctor (see above).
+- Carry copies of original US prescriptions and carry the letter from your doctor (see above).

 - Travel with medications in your carry-on luggage, provided it is in pill form.
 Consult the US Transportation Security Administration if your medication is liquid.